MechanicalRock/mechanicalrock.github.io/_posts/2020-04-27-ensuring-resolvers-aren't-rejected.md

 }
 ```

-Having the ability to unit test my resolver mapping templates means that I can run these tests as part of a test suite in my CI/CD pipeline, making sure that these templates at least make sense before deploying new resolvers to my GraphQL API.
+Having the ability to unit test my resolver mapping templates means I can use these tests to aid my development efforts as well as run these tests as part of a test suite in my CI/CD pipeline, making sure that these templates at least make sense before deploying new resolvers to my GraphQL API.